LithTech: LithTech Jupiter

 LithTech Jupiter was a thorough overhaul of the LithTech technology, developed as an alternative to 3.x.
 In some ways, the original version of Jupiter was even more technologically advanced than its competitors, since it supported Shader Model 1.x and included a visualization tool, whereas at the time Unreal and Quake only supported CPU-based shaders.

 A custom version of Jupiter was made especially for Monolith, for use with their Tron 2.0 game; this release was codenamed LithTech Triton.
 Eventually, LithTech Triton's new features were merged back into LithTech Jupiter for licensees.
+In 2024 the Monolith website christened this incarnation as V3, with no mention of 3.0 or Discovery.

 LithTech Jupiter EX

 As of 2005 the latest public iteration of the LithTech engine was Jupiter Extended (or Jupiter EX), which was featured in F.E.A.R. and Condemned: Criminal Origins, both developed by Monolith.
 Compared to its precursor Jupiter, the Extended version was driven by a new DirectX 9 renderer and other advancements, including the addition of Havok physics software for improved real-world physics simulation, dynamic per-pixel lighting, bump mapping, normal mapping, and specular highlighting.
 Along with Havok's character dynamics, Jupiter EX also includes the "Havok Vehicle Kit", which adds support for common vehicle behavior.
+In 2024 the Monolith website christened this incarnation as V4 for the initial releases, and V5 for F.E.A.R.
+2: Project Origin and Condemned 2: Bloodshot.

 LithTech Firebird

 Firebird was created with purpose of larger-scale battles and the expansion of the Nemesis system for Middle-earth: Shadow of War.
+In 2024 the Monolith website christened this incarnation as V7, with the engine used in Middle-Earth: Shadow of Mordor titled V6.